TeamYayin/cbb-calculator/README.md

 * Total monthly cashback.
 * A **visual breakdown (dashboard)** of total spends by category.

+The system should support for multiple cards with different rules, User when uploading file should be prompted to select card variant.

 ---

 ## 📝 Sample Card Cashback Rule (Airtel Axis Card)